-PART IV NON-HOSPITAL OUTPATIENT SERVICES
+NON-HOSPITAL OUTPATIENT PRICING FOR MEASURED PAYORS

-It is the intent of this Addendum 1 to govern, for Measured Payors, all non-hospital outpatient services provided by outpatient diagnostic centers, ambulatory surgery centers, or any other non-hospital outpatient settings for COPA Hospitals and other providers for which the New Health System exercises control or influence over managed care contracting, excluding providers described in Part X(c) below.
-The New Health System will provide a list of entities that the New Health System does not exercise control or influence over managed care contracting.
+It is the intent of this Addendum 1 to govern, for Measured Payors, all non-hospital outpatient services provided by outpatient diagnostic centers, ambulatory surgery centers, or any other non-hospital outpatient settings for COPA Hospitals and other providers for which the New Health System exercises control or influence over managed care contracting, excluding providers described in Section 9.1(c).
+The New Health System will provide a list of entities with respect to which the New Health System either has an equity ownership or a management agreement, but for which it does not exercise control or influence over managed care contracting.
 The COPA Monitor will be immediately notified of any change in the list.
-Non-hospital outpatient pricing and payment in these settings shall be subject to the same calculations set forth above for hospital outpatient services, with the exception that the non-hospital Outpatient Payment Deviation will not be netted against an inpatient deviation (because there are no applicable inpatient services against which to net).
-Thus, a positive non-hospital Outpatient Payment Deviation Dollar Value also equals the amount of any Excess Payment which is due to be refunded to Payors and patients.
-Determining how much of an Excess Payment is due Measured Payors and patients shall be calculated as set forth above.
+Non-Hospital Outpatient Payment Indices and Non-Hospital Outpatient Payment Deviation in these settings shall be subject to the same calculations set forth in Appendix 2 and Section 3.3.
 The New Health System shall not move or convert or shift non-hospital services to hospital services where such service is not hospital based for Medicare without first notifying the COPA Monitor so that indices can be established for such services.